 2) if you are in Automatic mode (the checkbox is unchecked), turn on manual mode, and make sure to leave the Output field corresponding to the attribute that you want to reset empty.

 I have a screen component that doesn’t use any values from upstream.
-The values are always entered directly via my component’s UI, and I need to use some resulting values downstream, and I’m ok if the user has to re-enter values into my component if they go downstream and then click previous and come back to it.
+The values are always entered directly via my component’s UI, and I will use some of those values downstream, and I’m ok if the user has to re-enter values into my component if they go downstream and then click previous and come back to it.

 This is basically the scenario where you might map a value to the attribute’s Output but leave the attribute’s Input empty.
 As described above, if the Input and the Output for an attribute both have values, Flow will use ‘remember’ mode.
 That’s not the case here, so Flow will reset the lightning component.
 That means that if the user fills out fields in the component, clicks next and then clicks previous, all of the fields will be erased and the user will have to reenter the values.
 In most cases, this is undesirable and in fact preventing this need to reenter values is one of the reasons ‘remember’ mode exists.
 But if you can’t do the best solution (see below) then this may be the best of the two remaining workarounds.
 Similar to the Display-Only solution, you need to click on Manually assign variables (advanced) to take advantage of the ability to use reset mode.
 Then you leave the Input empty and use the Output.